Perfect Cacio e Pepe: The Authentic Roman Recipe with LAPA Pecorino PDO

 Step-by-Step Recipe

-1. Toast Black Pepper
+1. Toast the Black Pepper

 Procedure:

-• Add 8-10g black peppercorns
+• Add 8-10g whole black peppercorns

 • LOW heat

-• Toast 2-3 minutes stirring
+• Toast 2-3 minutes, stirring continuously

-• Turn off heat, cool 1 minute
+• Remove from heat, cool 1 minute

 Why toast?